energywebfoundation/ocn-node/README.md

 Before running a node and connecting it to a local, test or prod environment, it is recommended to become acquainted with how the network operates first.
-The `docker-compose` file provided spins up a local environment with the OCN Registry and two OCN Nodes already pre-configured.
+The `docker-compose` file provided spins up a local environment with the OCN Registry and two OCN Nodes pre-configured.
 A [tutorial](./examples) has been provided to guide administrators and users of an OCN Node alike through various use case examples.

 ## Running a Node